ML4SCI/ML4SCI.github.io/_gsocproposals/2023/proposal_EXXA2.md

 * Python, PyTorch, C/Fortran
 * Background in astronomy is a bonus but not a requirement

+## Test
+Use [this link](https://docs.google.com/document/d/10jZ7aubVkfkcpURQQnvrvbC7o3XgglsJwjS0UA7SRBE/edit?usp=sharing) for instructions on completing the test.

 ## Mentors

 * [Sergei Gleyzer](http://sergeigleyzer.com/) (University of Alamaba)